ibm-cloud-docs/vmwaresolutions/vcenter/vc_vsphere_upgrade.md

 #### Adding the Intel NVME driver patch to the VUM repository
 {: #vc_vsphere_upgrade-procedure-esxi-nvme}

 As described in the binary downloads section, you must import the contents of the ``VMW-ESX-6.7.0-intel-nvme-vmd-1.4.0.1016-8733247.zip`` file into the repository.
-It is then be applied in the follow-on section as a non-critical ESXi host extension.
+It is then be applied in the follow-on section as a noncritical ESXi host extension.

 1. Extract the ``VMW-ESX-6.7.0-intel-nvme-vmd-1.4.0.1016-8733247.zip`` file to a local drive on your jump VM.
 2. Use Flex or HTML to open up the vCenter Server user interface and go to the **VUM Admin View**.